Software Alternatives, Accelerators & Startups

 • How to improve page load speed and response times: A comprehensive guide

 Compressing images: This technique reduces image size without compromising quality.
 You can achieve this using various image compression tools like TinyPNG or ImageOptim.
 These tools are specifically designed to manage multiple image formats and compression methods.
 They help reduce image files, resulting in less data transfer from the server to the user's device.
-It is advisable to compress images before... - Source: dev.to / about 1 year ago
+It is advisable to compress images before... - Source: dev.to / over 1 year ago

 • Optimizing Images for Developer Blogs